GeenTea/Color-Juice/README.md

 # Color Website

-A simple web project to showcase and manage color palettes.
+A simple web project to show a produt.

 ## Installation